 -

-Limit Alcohol and Caffeine: Both can dehydrate your skin, so enjoy them in moderation and make sure to drink plenty of water to stay hydrated.
+Limit Alcohol and Caffeine: Both can dehydrate the look of your skin, so enjoy them in moderation and make sure to drink plenty of water to stay hydrated.

-Your diet is a powerful tool for achieving healthier, more radiant skin.
-By focusing on whole, nutrient-rich foods and minimizing inflammatory ones, you can nourish your skin from within.
+Your diet is a powerful tool for achieving a healthier, more radiant look.
+By focusing on whole, nutrient-rich foods, you can nourish your skin from within.
 Remember, small changes to your diet can make a big difference over time!